 Our Body Eliminates Toxins Via Multiple Different Pathways.

-We do need to ensure that all those elimination pathways are working optimally.
+We do need to ensure that all those elimination pathways are working optimally for the betterment of our health.

 Our body has this uncanny knack of being able to process and eliminate most of the stuff that we actually do ingest.
 We eat solid foods and eliminate them as faeces.
 We drink liquids and eliminate them as urine.